• appointment@healthcheckbox.com

 Below are the following tests to diagnose this genetic condition.
 These are as follows:

-• Blood test: The blood sample will be taken for the measurement of AAT levels.
+• Blood Test: The blood sample will be taken for the measurement of AAT levels.
 It also identifies the function of a liver in individuals.

-• Pulmonary function test: This procedure generally requires a machine for the measurement of a lung function.
+• Pulmonary Function Test: This procedure generally requires a machine for the measurement of a lung function.

 • Biopsy: A small sample of tissue is taken to determine the liver damage in patients.